munhyunsu/WallpaperManager/README.md

 ## The feature that need contributon

 ### The TODO feature
-- GUI 기반 시스템 제작
+- The wallpaper manager GUI version
+- The slideshow using downloaded images
+  - It can receive sleep time from user

 ### The contributed feature(or incoming)
 - None